 I asked Bob to be my business partner.
 Bob loaded the Telos skill and immediately gave me this reality check:

-Priority Goal (G1): Land first paid client soon
+Priority Goal (G1): Land first paid client by November 15, 2025 (18 days away)

 The Warm Lead That Changed Everything

-- Start date: ~4 weeks out
+- Start date: December 1st

 - Duration: 12 months with extensions

-- Hybrid: 3 days onsite
+- Hybrid: 3 days onsite in Winnipeg

 - She needed my resume that day